 In This Article:

-The part of the nerve cell that is damaged by a neuropathy is the axon (the inner information pathway of the nerve cell) and/or its myelin covering (the fatty outer sheath that protects the nerve cell and assists in conveying information throughout the nervous system).
+Neuropathy may damage either the inner or outer part of the nerve cell.
+The axon is the inner information pathway of the nerve cell.
+Myelin—the fatty outer sheath—protects the nerve cell and assists in conveying information throughout the nervous system.